Open Space Areas

 Westminster: Land of Lakes - A guided tour of the various lakes and ponds that dot the Westminster open space.

-The Hills of Westminster - Looking for the best view in the city?
+The Hills (and great views!) of Westminster - Looking for the best view in the city?
 This article tells you where to go.

 Westminster's Wild Kingdom - The city's open space provides a haven for a surprising range of wildlife.
 Learn more in this in-depth feature.